11. Children and Pets Playroom Carpet

 carpets made with the Sorona fiber right now, probably because it is so

 new on the market, hopefully the cost will go down in the next few years.
 We'll

 keep our eye on this fiber!

-15. Is it common practice to "haggle" some
+15. Is it a common practice to "haggle" with carpet dealers?

 We are considering purchasing replacement carpet from a local reputable

 dealer.
 It will be about 160 yards of carpet.
 We are wondering how negotiable

 pricing is.
 The dealer has given us a price and we wonder if we should try to

 get some reduction in price.
 Is it common practice to "haggle" some